encryption-alliance/unified-vault-format/vault metadata/README.md

 Each vault contains one vault metadata file, which holds essential information like encryption parameters.

+> [!NOTE]
-In order to decrypt this file, a KEK is required.
+> In order to decrypt this file, a KEK is required.
 Retrieval of this KEK is application-specific and the workflow is not part of this spec.

 ## Filename and Location